Aviante Collins: Professional career

+Pre-draft

 Collins was the top performer at his position in the 2017 NFL Combine; his official 4.81-second 40-yard dash is the third-fastest time ever by an offensive lineman, trailing only Terron Armstead (4.71 seconds) and Lane Johnson (4.72 seconds) on the all-time list.
 He also bench pressed 225 pounds 34 times, which tied for the second-best mark among all participants at the Combine.

 Minnesota Vikings

-Collins was signed as an undrafted free agent by the Minnesota Vikings after the 2017 NFL Draft on May 1, 2017.
+Collins was signed as an undrafted free agent by the Minnesota Vikings after the 2017 NFL draft on May 1, 2017.

 He competed with Jeremiah Sirles, Reid Fragel, and Rashod Hill to be a backup offensive tackle.
 Collins was named the third string right tackle behind starter Mike Remmers and backup Rashod Hill to begin the regular season.
 As a rookie, he played in three games in a reserve role.

 On September 10, 2018, Collins was placed on injured reserve with a torn biceps.

 In 2019, he suffered a leg injury during training camp that limited his performance.
 On August 31, 2019, Collins was waived by the Vikings and was signed to the practice squad the next day.
 He was promoted to the active roster on November 14, 2019.
 He started in the season finale against the Chicago Bears.

 Collins was waived on September 5, 2020, and signed to the Vikings practice squad the next day.
 He was elevated to the active roster on November 21 for the team's week 11 game against the Dallas Cowboys, and reverted to the practice squad after the game.
 His practice squad contract with the team expired after the season on January 11, 2021.